 Course Title in Turkish Girişimcilik Yandal Bitirme Projesi

-Language of Instruction TR
+Language of Instruction EN

 Type of Course Flipped Classroom

-Level of Course Select
+Level of Course Introductory

 Semester Fall